seetadev/EthGarage/README.md

 [1] 5CMLgLMsgj6kbtXDaHZY19g2FzujSHGRn3oqmh1WEGh3K6hW
 [2] 5Dqyi6FbQBURFDAivKwLPSTkxv3fa4Uj4qfcd7pTe18FmCex

+## Sign Protocol

-Sign Protocol: We are using Sign Protocol for -
+We are using Sign Protocol for -

 Attestation Hub Contract for Vehicle Service and Repair Work Orders, Invoices and Reports: We are extending the Sign Protocol to develop the Attestation Hub smart contract for Vehicle Service and Repair Work Orders, Invoices and Reports.
 We wish to enable vehicle owners to use Sign Protocol for all their vehicle insurance-claim transaction needs and collaborating with Third Party administrators in case of any urgent requirements.
 Link: https://github.com/seetadev/EthGarage/tree/main/arb-sign-vehicle-maintenance and https://zk-validate.vercel.app/